Conflict Avoidance in Social Navigation -- a Survey: Taxonomy

-Some papers present more than one set of experiments, for example, both \textit{Human-Robot} in a human studies and \textit{Heterogenous agents} in simulation.
-As this survey focuses on social navigation, we choose to highlight \textit{Human-Robot} experiments.
-Thus, in papers that present more than one set of experiments, for our \textbf{Experiment Type} and \textbf{Agent Type} attributes we choose the values that are relevant to the set of experiments which is the most similar to a \textit{Human-Robot} interaction: $\emph{Human-Robot} > \emph{Robot-Only} > \emph{Simulation} > \emph{Survey}$.
+Some papers present more than one set of experiments.
+An example would be presenting both a \textit{Human-Robot} laboratory study and a simulation of \textit{Heterogeneous agents}.
+We choose to highlight \textit{Human-Robot} experiments; a particularly relevant format for studies in social navigation.
+In general, for papers that present more than one set of experiments we categorize them by the values most relevant to \textit{Human-Robot} interaction on the attributes of \textbf{Experiment Type} and \textbf{Agent Type}: $\emph{In the Wild} > \emph{In the Lab} > \emph{Simulation} > \emph{Survey}$.

-We also wish to highlight that some of the taxonomy attributes are very concrete and define low-level components used in the interaction (e.g. the motion control used), while other attributes are more abstract (e.g., prevention vs. resolution).
+We also highlight that some of the taxonomy attributes are very concrete and define low-level components used in the interaction (e.g. the motion control used), while other attributes are more abstract (e.g. robot role).
 Usually, the abstract attributes and their values depend on the concrete attributes.
-Figure~\ref{fig:hierarchy} presents the hierarchical structure of these attributes.
+Figure~\ref{fig:hierarchy} presents the hierarchical structure of these attributes, in work that is consistent with the three requirements outlined in Section \ref{sec:intro}.
 The bottom part represents the attributes that are independent of other attributes.
-The values assigned to the attribute at the end of an edge affect the values that can be assigned at the beginning.
+The values assigned to the attribute at the end of an edge affect the values that can be assigned at its origin.
 For example, the values of the \textbf{Communication} attribute will be directly affected by the \textbf{Number of Agents} in the environment and the robot's \textbf{Observability}.
-In turn, the choice of value for the \textbf{Communication} attribute directly affects whether the interaction will be \textbf{Prevention vs. Resolution} and the \textbf{Agent Type} which can perceive the communication channel chosen.
+In turn, the choice of value for the \textbf{Communication} attribute directly affects the \textbf{Agent Type}s that can perceive the chosen communication channel.